tokenized/docs/protocol-instruments.md

             uint(1)
         </td>
         <td>
-            The highest age valid to own asset.
+            The highest age valid to own instrument.
 Zero for no restriction.

         </td>
     </tr>